Utah vs. Washington State NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- Washington State has combined with its opponents to score more than 54.5 points in two games this season.
+- Washington State and its opponents have combined to score more than 54.5 points in two games this season.

+- The two teams combine to average 56.3 points per game, 1.8 more than the over/under in this contest.

-- Saturday's total is 1.8 points lower than the two team's combined 56.3 points per game average.
+- This contest's total is 2.5 points fewer than the 57 these two squads combine to give up per game in 2021.

-- These two squads surrender a combined 57 points per game, 2.5 more than this contest's over/under.

-- The average total in Utes games this season is 46.5, 8.0 points fewer than Saturday's total of 54.5 .
+- The Utes and their opponents score an average of 46.5 points per game, 8.0 fewer than Saturday's total.

+- In 2021, games involving the Cougars have averaged a total of 64.0 points, 9.5 more than the set over/under in this contest.

 Utah Stats and Trends

-- The Utes have turned the ball over five times this season, two fewer than the Cougars have forced (7).
+- The Utes have five giveaways this season, while the Cougars have seven takeaways .

 - Find the latest spread and moneyline odds for Utah at SISportsbook.